 Not too often we get to hear stories about those people who influenced their employees and who turned out to be successful during the transition from manager to leader.
 Whenever an employee is promoted from being a manager who manages a team or a company to a leader who leads a team or a unit or a company, the role he plays as a leader could not possibly be as effective as the role he played when he was a manager.
-The reasons are aplenty with most of them credited to the accustomed practices that a manager fails to incorporate when being a leader.
-The most prominent of it contributing is the basic thing, where leadership requires a mindset that is different from management.
+The reasons are aplenty with most of them credit for the accustomed practices that a manager fails to incorporate when being a leader.
+The most prominent of it contributing to the basic thing where leadership requires a mindset that is different from management.

 Many of them struggle mightily when they shift from leading a function to leading an enterprise that requires taking leadership skills to a next level.
 In order to make the transition successful, employees/executives must tune in themselves to a set of changes that have to be inculcated during the process.

 Knowledgeable to Insightful: Managers are known to possess great knowledge, yet there is something beyond it that a leader possesses, i.e., being insightful.
 Leaders are expected to think differently and a stretch in the thinking, enhancement in the practice can help you show the way forward.
 An insightful leader not only thinks differently but also suggests practical ways to turn the thoughts into action.
 Apart from being knowledgeable, a leader should challenge himself/herself to apply his/her cumulative knowledge in innovative ways.
 He should apply his insights in making wise decisions considering the past, present and also future that could benefit the team and the organization as a whole.